stefanovic80/geompy/README.md

 `C.draw()`

-In case you need to deal with more than one circumference, than you just have to create other instances of the some type as follows:
+If you find the need to work with multiple circumferences, you can simply create additional instances in the same manner:

 `C1 = circumference()`

 `C1.draw()`

-In the some way, if you want to draw a point type geometrical locus, than you have to define a point class type instance.
-If you want to draw a segment type geometrical locus, than you have to define a segment class type instance and so on.
+Similarly, if you wish to create a geometric locus of a point type, you would define a point class instance.
+Likewise, for a segment type geometric locus, you'd define a segment class instance, and so forth.

 # Draw a point

-As already seen from the "who" command, a "point" class is available on analyticGeometry.

-Let's draw a point in a cartesian plane.
+As you've already seen through the "who" command, there is a "point" class available in analyticGeometry.
+Now, let's create and draw a point on a Cartesian plane.

 `P = point()`

 `P.draw()`

-as no arguments are passed in between the brackets, than coordinates are randomly choosen and no names will result on the plot.
-Otherwise
+When no arguments are provided within the parentheses, random coordinates are automatically chosen, and no labels will appear on the plot.
+However, if you'd like to specify coordinates, you can do so as follows:

 `P = point(3, -9)`